kubernetes/website/content/en/docs/tasks/administer-cluster/sysctl-cluster.md

 - `net.*`.

 Sysctls with no namespace are called _node-level_ sysctls.
-If you need to set them, you must manually configure them on the operating system of the underlying node or by using a DaemonSet with privileged containers.
+If you need to set them, you must manually configure them on each node's operating system, or by using a DaemonSet with privileged containers.

-In general, use the pod security context on pods to configure sysctls.
+For namespaced sysctls, use the pod securityContext to configure sysctls.
 They apply to all containers in the same pod.

-This example sets a safe sysctl `kernel.shm_rmid_forced` and two unsafe sysctls `net.ipv4.route.min_pmtu` and `kernel.msgmax` There is no distinction between _safe_ and _unsafe_ sysctls in the specification.
+This example uses the pod securityContext to set a safe sysctl `kernel.shm_rmid_forced` and two unsafe sysctls `net.ipv4.route.min_pmtu` and `kernel.msgmax` There is no distinction between _safe_ and _unsafe_ sysctls in the specification.

 {{< warning >}}
 Only modify sysctl parameters after you understand their effects, to avoid